Using SAOImage ds9

 There are a few terms needed to discuss coordinate systems:

-Image coordinates specify a location in an image.
+Image: image coordinates specify a location in an image.
 The lower left pixel of the array will have the image coordinates (1,1).
-The lower left corner of the array will have coordinates (0.5,0.5).
 Coordinates increase to the right in x and up in y.
+Note that the lower left corner of the array will have coordinates (0.5,0.5).

-The physical (x,y) coordinate system is called "sky" in shorthand.
-This is the system used most often in Chandra data analysis.
+Physical/Sky: "sky" is shorthand for (x,y) coordinates, the system used most commonly in Chandra data analysis.
 Physical coordinates are the generalized system used by ds9.
 The sky coordinates of an event are defined as the point where an event crosses the imaginary tangent plane for a given pointing of the telescope's mirrors.
 This is calculated (by the CIAO tools reproject_events and acis_process_events / hrc_process_events) from knowledge of the location of the event on the detector, the location of the detector in the observatory, and the pointing of the telescope.
 For Chandra data, the range of sky coordinates is 0.5:8192.5 for ACIS, 0.5:32768.5 for HRC-I, and 0.5:65536.5 for HRC-S.

 When saving regions in ds9, use CIAO formatted regions to ensure total compatibility with the CIAO tools.
 CIAO format regions are saved in physical coordinates by default.
 The CIAO and ds9 region formats section of the Using CIAO Regions thread has a discussion on the ASCII region types available for use.
 If necessary, it is possible to convert region formats/coordinate systems by loading one type (e.g. ds9 format in celestial coordinates) and saving it in a different format/coordinate system (e.g. CIAO format in physical coordinates).